Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 Juli 2025 17.33.40 UTC
+- WIB: Jumat, 11 Juli 2025 18.25.48 UTC
-- WITA: Jumat, 11 Juli 2025 18.33.40 UTC
+- WITA: Jumat, 11 Juli 2025 19.25.48 UTC
-- WIT: Jumat, 11 Juli 2025 19.33.40 UTC
+- WIT: Jumat, 11 Juli 2025 20.25.48 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational